 In practice, you can generate client profiles by combining the certificate/key blocks you created earlier with the base client template.
 For each client client1, client2, etc., you’ll replace the

 Automation tip: script the process to avoid human error.
 A simple bash script can read the generated cert and key files and assemble a complete .ovpn file for each client, then compress or encrypt them for transfer.
+How to easily disconnect from nordvpn and log out all devices 2026

 Testing the client profile